llvm/mlir-www/website/content/getting_started/TestingGuide.md

   Only runs tests whose name matches the REGEXP.
 Can also be specified via the `LIT_FILTER` environment variable.
 * [`--filter-out=REGEXP`](https://llvm.org/docs/CommandGuide/lit.html#cmdoption-lit-filter-out) :
-  Only runs tests whose name matches the REGEXP.
+  Filters out tests whose name matches the REGEXP.
 Can also be specified via the `LIT_FILTER_OUT` environment variable.
 * [`-a`](https://llvm.org/docs/CommandGuide/lit.html#cmdoption-lit-a) : Shows
   all information (useful while iterating on a small set of tests).